chekhovproject/carlsonrw.github.io/_pages/about.md

 I am a PhD student in the Department of Psychology at Yale University, where I primarily work with Dr. Molly Crockett.
 I received my BA in Psychology from Simon Fraser University in Canada, and then worked in Jamil Zaki's lab at Stanford University.

-My research utilizes behavioral experiments, neuroimaging, and computational modelling to study how **perceive** other minds and how we **interact** with them.
+My research utilizes behavioral experiments, neuroimaging, and computational modelling to study how we **perceive** other minds and how we **interact** with them.

 You can learn more about my research [here](https://carlsonrw.github.io/publications/).